Read

 • Don’t link to suspicious sites

-• Leave “spam trigger words” out of your copy
+• Leave “spam trigger words” out of your email content

 B2B email marketing best practices include abiding by the laws

+The rules apply to you even if you're a B2B marketer.
 Here are just a few of the more well-known regulations.
-Check what regulations govern marketing in your country or region as well as the country/region of those whom you email.
+Check what regulations govern marketing in your country or region and the country/region of those you email.

 CAN-SPAM – applies to the marketers and the emails they send to contacts within the United States.

-CCPA – The California Consumer Privacy Act of 2018 (CCPA) gives consumers more control over the personal information that businesses collect about them.
+CCPA/CPRA – The California Consumer Privacy Act of 2018 ( CCPA ) gives consumers more control over the personal information that businesses collect about them.
+The CPRA, an amendment to the CCPA that strengthens consumer privacy protections in California.

-Tools & Resources to Help You Apply B2B Email Marketing Best Practices
+Tools to Power Your B2B Email Marketing Campaigns

-Ready to Apply These B2B Email Marketing Best Practices?
+Final Thoughts: Apply These B2B Email Marketing Best Practices to Make Every Email Count